BIOL 498 A: Biology of Eco-Health

 Anna Estes, Research Coordinator, Tanzania Programs, Huck Institute of Life Sciences, Penn State

-Paul Shaffner, Director, Career & International Education, Eberly College of Science, Penn State
+Paul Shaffner, Program Manager, Career & International Education, Eberly College of Science, Penn State

-Douglas Cavener, Professor and Head of Biology, Penn State & Adjunct Professor of the Nelson Mandela African Institute for Science and Technology
+Douglas Cavener, Dean, Eberly College of Science, Penn State & Adjunct Professor, Nelson Mandela African Institute for Science and Technology